Geospatial Data Analytics - Course Synopsis

 To get there, we’ll cover a set of topics related to GIS, starting with some familiar geoprocessing in ArcGIS Pro and progressing into topics that may be completely new to you.
 Often, we’ll just barely introduce these topics before moving on to the next, but this is by design.
 These quick introductions will expose you to a new facet of GIS and give you enough of a footing in the topic to continue learning more on your own, if desired.
 In the end, you should discover that many complicated technologies that may seem completely beyond your grasp, often just require a bit of guided curiosity, patience, and determination to learn and use.

-I also, however, want to instill in you the notion of geospatial analysis as a branch of the broader data analytics “revolution”.
+I also, however, want to instill in you the notion of geospatial analysis as a branch of the broader data analytics and artificial intelligence “revolution”.
 Over the past several years, the explosive growth of new, large datasets and the computing power to handle these datasets are expanding the very types of questions we can explore - hence the data analytics revolution.
 Through the topics we cover, I will emphasize how each has its role in broader data analytics, and in the end recap how the skills you’ve learned give you greater command to forge raw data into actionable intelligence and informed decisions.

-Topic 1: Data Engineering
+Topic 1: Advanced Geoprocessing

 Topic 2: Python 101

-Topic 3: Using Python to do GIS
+Topic 3: Scripting with Python

-Topic 4: GIS in the context of Data Science: “Spatial Data Science”
+Topic 5: GIS in the context of Data Science: “Spatial Data Science”

 Data Science is a fast emerging and “sexy” topic these days, but what is it?
 Here we’ll discuss what’s behind the big movement and the role GIS plays in it.
 We’ll examine the data science workflow of data engineering, data visualization/exploration, analysis/modeling/scripting, and sharing/collaboration.
 We’ll also discuss the importance of reproducibility and transparency.
 Additionally, we’ll examine key data structures used in data science, specifically the dataframe and its spatial counterpart, the spatially enabled dataframe, learning how these are constructed and from various data sources and used in analyses.
 It’s here where we’ll take a deep dive into ESRI’s ArcGIS API for Python, a powerful new package that links GIS, data science, and our next topic - cloud based GIS.